apereo/cas/docs/cas-server-documentation/release_notes/RC3.md

   and automatically.
 - Triggering multifactor authentication [based on a Groovy script](../mfa/Configuring-Multifactor-Authentication-Triggers-Groovy.html) is now able to support provider selection menus.
+- Minor bug fixes to allow [Duo Security](../mfa/DuoSecurity-Authentication.html) to correct recognize bypass rules that are defined based on principal

 ## Library Upgrades